omnistrate/ctl/mkdocs/docs/omnistrate-ctl_service-plan_release.md

 ### Options

 ```
+      --environment string           Environment name.
+Use this flag with service name and plan name to release the service plan in a specific environment
   -h, --help                         help for release
       --plan-id string               Plan ID.
 Required if plan name is not provided
       --release-as-preferred         Release the service plan as preferred